| DCL Manual |

 1: module DomainFacades: org.foo.facades.* 2: module Domain: org.foo.model.Domain+ 3: DomainFacades can-declare-only Domain, $java

-refers to domain classes, i.e., subclasses from org.foo.model.Domain
+and module Domain refers to domain classes, i.e., subclasses from org.foo.model.Domain (line 2).

 Otherwise, DCL will report an architectural violation (divergence).